Miriam Weiner (genealogist)

 Miriam Weiner (/ˈwiːnər/) is an American genealogist, author, and lecturer who specializes in the research of Jewish roots in Poland and the former Soviet Union.
 Weiner is considered to be one of the pioneers of contemporary Jewish genealogy through her work to open up archives and is described as a trail-blazing, highly respected guide and leading authority on archival holdings and resources in pre-war Belarus, Lithuania, Moldova, Poland, and Ukraine.

-Early life
+Personal life

-Weiner was born in Los Angeles, California, to Edward and Helen Weiner.
-She grew up in Des Moines, Iowa.
+Weiner was born in Los Angeles, California, to Edward (who grew up in St. Louis, Missouri) and Helen Weiner (who grew up In Tulsa, Oklahoma).
+Weiner's parents were married in Los Angeles, California and both died in Florida.
+Weiner grew up in Des Moines, Iowa.